benlammers/benlammers/README.md

 ### Hello 👋

-- 🖥️ I'm a Full Stack Web Developer
+- 🖥️ I'm a Front End Web Developer
 - 🎓 Studying Software Design at Queen's University
 - 📝 Currently focused on learning modern web frameworks
+- 💼 Looking for work for April 2022
 - 💬 Feel free to reach out about my work